Treatment for bloating

 Everyone has experienced a bloated feeling at some stage in their life, and if they haven't already, it's very likely that they will in the future.
 And even though it's so common, medicine knows very little about what actually lies behind this symptom.
 Even the most modern diets today cannot adequately respond to the problem of bloating.
 Many of these diets look for the cause in lectins, but lectins are not the real problem, as described in the book Liver Help , because lectins are found in every single fruit and vegetable.
 The information about lectins that says you should avoid certain fruits and vegetables is misinformation, and it's good to know the truth so you don't deprive yourself of their healing nutrients.
 Others blame gluten, and while it is still unknown to medicine that gluten does feed pathogens such as Epstein-Barr virus , herpes simplex virus (HSV), herpes zoster virus, and strep bacteria , which science and research have yet to discover, the real The cause of bloating lies much deeper.

 Bloating is really due to an overloaded liver with high toxin content or a sluggish liver, which can then lead to digestive problems.
-How this happens is described in depth in the book Liver Help , as well as answers for conditions such as eczema, psoriasis, diabetes, strep infections , acne, gout, bloating, gallstones, adrenal stress, fatigue, greasy black liver, weight problems, SIBO and autoimmune diseases.
+How this happens is described in depth in the book Liver Help , as well as answers to conditions such as eczema, psoriasis, diabetes, strep infections , acne, gout, bloating, gallstones, adrenal fatigue , fatty liver, weight problems, small intestinal bacterial overgrowth (SIBO) , and autoimmune diseases.
 But let's take a look here at what's going on in your body so you can start healing yourself.

 Slowed liver function